fllsouto/dining_philosophers_actor_model/README.md

 # Creates combo chart graphics using .Json data and Google Charts API
 ruby ruby_scripts/src/metric/dinner_metric_graph.rb

-# The graphics will be placed on ruby_scripts/pages
+# The graphics will be placed on ruby_scripts/pages as .html files
 ```

 By Fellipe S Sampaio